Dear reader of ADxS.org, please excuse the disruption.

 3.7.
 Comorbid addiction: Preference for ATX disputed

-While one opinion favors atomoxetine for comorbid addiction due to the lower risk of abuse, another opinion sees advantages in stimulants due to the faster effect and greater effect strength.
-According to the updated European consensus on the diagnosis and treatment of ADHD in adults from 2018, it is now well established that stimulants do not increase the risk of addiction in ADHD, but instead significantly reduce it during use.41
+While one opinion favors atomoxetine for comorbid addiction due to the lower risk of abuse, another opinion sees advantages in stimulants due to their faster effect and greater Effect size.
+According to the updated European consensus on the diagnosis and treatment of ADHD in adults from 2018, it is now well established that stimulants do not increase the risk of addiction in ADHD, but rather significantly reduce it during use.41

 3.8.
 ATX during pregnancy